Skip to main content

 Make items available for students

-Leeds Reading List system
+Reading List system

-How to use the Leeds Reading Lists system
+How to use the Reading List system

-If you can’t find the help you need below, please contact our reading lists team.
+If you can’t find the help you need below, please contact our Reading Lists team.

 Create a new list and add references